 All professional, licensed access and lay clients may contact Chambers to obtain a quotation for legal services.
 The Clerks will be the first point of contact.
 They will obtain the information required in order to provide the most accurate quote.

 Barristers provide legal advice and representation on a wide range of areas over many different court jurisdictions.
 We accept instructions from Solicitors, known as referral work; professional and lay clients, under the Public Access Scheme and licenced access clients.
-Registered barristers can be found using the following link: BSB Barrister Register
+Registered barristers can be found using the BSB Barrister Register.

 In order for us to accept instructions via licensed access, the client must either hold a licence issued by us or be a member of a body specified in the Schedules to the Licensed Access Recognition Regulations shown below.

 Please refer to the BSB Handbook for rules and guidance for barristers undertaking licensed access work.

 Authorised licensed access clients are those persons and organisations and/or their members and/or their or their members’ employees (as the case may be) who have from time to time been approved as such by the Bar Standards Board.

 Any person or organisation wishing to be approved as an authorised licensed access client shall apply in writing to the Bar Standards Board by completing an application form in such form and supplying such other information as the Bar Standards Board may from time to time or in any particular case require.

 St Pauls Chambers is made up of a group of self-employed barristers, all regulated by the Bar Standards Board.
 Each barrister has been called to the Bar at different times and therefore the number of years experience of that barrister is determined by their call date.
 Some barristers are referred to as Queen’s Counsel or Silk.
 They are appointed by letters patent to be one of Her Majesty’s Counsel learned in the law.
 The general rule of thumb would be, the more senior the barrister, the higher the fee.